 So in practical terms how would you select your ideal tennis shoe for playing tennis?
 If you're going to a traditional brick and mortar sports shoe shop, you should be given some direction to guide you to an appropriate tennis shoe for your feet.
 The main drawback here is you won't find a good sports shoe shop in every town, let alone one that stocks a good range of tennis specific shoes, or has the one you want in the right size and width.

 This is where online 'stores' excel, in that they can stock a massive range of shoes in enormous warehouses ready for immediate shipping.
-One of my best shoe merchants, 'Shoebuy', pride themselves on the speed at which they can ship after ordering.
+Many pride themselves on the speed at which they can ship after ordering.

 If you know your way around a computer, you should be able to select a suitable tennis shoe from the large range by gradually refining your search: for example, women's shoes>tennis>clay court>wide fit, to get to a handful of suitable products.

 Better yet go to this website's women's tennis shoe page, browse the shoes and pick one you might like.
 Click the link and you'll be taken to the 'More Info/Buy'page for your selected shoe.
 This is my job - to make shopping for tennis apparel as easy and stress free as possible.